 At Design Council, we are always looking for new talent and fresh thinking that could benefit design and the world around us.
 As part of our 70th celebrations, we sought out 70 up-and-coming designers from a variety of disciplines who we believe have a fantastic future ahead of them – our Ones to Watch.

 We are paying tribute to our roots by launching a product innovation fund.
 Design Council Spark is an accelerator programme that will help inventors bring their brilliant product ideas to life.

 We also used our landmark anniversary as an opportunity to consider design’s role in the 21st century.
 We asked some of the world’s most influential and visionary thinkers to share their insights in a series of special essays and events.

 In 2015, Design Council released The Design Economy – our research report on the value of design to the UK economy.
 It expanded on our previous research by looking beyond the traditional definition of the design sector.
 In doing so, it provideed the most thorough and accurate view of design's contribution to the UK economy ever produced.

 The research measures the value of design using gross value added and statistics relating to productivity, turnover, employment and exports of goods and services.
 For the first time, The Design Economy shows the breadth and depth of design’s contribution to the UK.

-Transform Ageing, funded by the Big Lottery Fund, is a pioneering programme taking a community and design led approach to improve people’s experience of ageing.
-It brings together people in later life, their friends, family and carers, social entrepreneurs and public sector leaders to define, develop and deliver new solutions that better support the needs and aspirations of our ageing communities.
+Transform Ageing, funded by The National Lottery Community Fund is a pioneering programme taking a community design-led approach to improve people’s experience of ageing.
+It brought together people in later life, their friends, families, carers, social entrepreneurs and public sector leaders to explore, define and develop new solutions that support aspirations of our ageing communities.